-The programme was rated in the different quarters respectively at 70%, 74%, 78%, 71%.
-From the text descriptions corresponding with the four quarters, it results that it is a propaganda tool for the ruling party.
-This is most apparent in the description for Q4, the summary of which contains the following statements:79
+The programme was in the different quarters respectively at 70%, 74%, 78%, 71%.
+From the text descriptions corresponding with the four quarters, it results that the program is a propaganda tool for the ruling party.
+This is most apparent in the description for Q4, the summary of which contains the following statements:76